FAQ’s before you start

 What sort of dancing shoes shall I wear?

+Please wear flat indoor shoes that will not damage the dance floors (we don’t want to damage the floors with black soles or grit of the street).
 When choosing shoes, think above all: comfort.
 Soles that don’t have too much grip on them are best, but there’s no hard set rule.
 If you want to splash out, some people go for dance shoes that have suede or hard leather on the bottom.

 What should I wear?